-A protest of a driver (driver "A") against another driver (driver "B") can be lodged within 15 minutes after the expiry of the normal protest period if driver "B" has been penalized by the OOD or the U.I.M.
-Commissioner and protested himself against the penalty.
+A protest of a driver (driver "A") against another driver (driver "B") can be lodged within 30 minutes after the posting of the protest form according to rule 404.03 if driver "B" has been penalized and himself protested against this penalty.
+Without lodging such a protest driver "A" shall not be entitled to appeal against the jury decision.

-A protest against new results can be lodged within one hour of these new results being posted, but only concerning the decision, which lead to the changing of the results.
+A protest against new results which are not caused by a jury decision can be lodged within one hour of these new results being posted, but only concerning the decision, which lead to the changing of the results.

 A protest against any other decision, posted after the posting of the first results can be lodged within one hour after the posting of this decision.